 Income tax is the largest revenue source for the City.
-The 2023 budget includes an estimate of \$41.6 million for income tax revenue, which represents 49% of overall revenues and 61% of General Fund revenue estimates.
-Projected increases are based on the fact that estimates have continued to exceed expectations, even in the wake of a global pandemic, and the City's proactive economic development program, which has successfully attracted and secured new businesses and helped existing businesses expand.
+The 2023 budget includes an estimate of \$41.6 million for income tax revenue.
+This amount represents 49% of overall revenues and 61% of General Fund revenue estimates.
+The proposed 2023 estimate represents an increase of 4% as compared to the current 2022 estimate.
+This increase, and future increases, is based on the fact that estimates have continued to exceed expectations, even in the wake of a global pandemic, and the City's proactive economic development program, which has successfully attracted and secured new businesses and helped existing businesses expand.
 More specifically, the revenue estimates begin to reflect projected revenues from the Gateway and Kingsdale developments that are currently underway.
-The 2023 estimate was originally projected to be a 4% increase over the 2022 estimated receipts; however, the projected increase has shrunk to approximately 1% over the actual 2022 receipts due to amounts coming in higher than expected in the final months.